rsocket/rsocket/Protocol.md

 Immediately upon successful connection, the client MUST send a SETUP frame with Stream ID of 0.

-A client-side Requester can inform the server-side Responder as to whether it will honor LEASEs or not based on the presence of the __L__ flag in the Frame Header.
+The client-side Requester can inform the server-side Responder as to whether it will honor LEASEs or not based on the presence of the __L__ flag in the SETUP frame.

-The client-side Requester that has NOT set the __L__ flag in the SETUP frame may send requests immediately if it so desires without waiting for a response from the server.
+The client-side Requester that has NOT set the __L__ flag in the SETUP frame may send requests immediately if it so desires without waiting for a LEASE from the server.

 The client-side Requester that has set the __L__ flag in the SETUP frame MUST wait for the server-side Responder to send a LEASE frame before it can send Requests.

 If the server accepts the contents of the SETUP frame, it MUST send a LEASE frame if the SETUP frame set the __L__ flag.
 The server-side Requester may send requests immediately upon receiving a SETUP frame that it accepts.

 If the server does NOT accept the contents of the SETUP frame, the server MUST send back a SETUP_ERROR and then close the connection.

+The client-side Responder implicitly gives a LEASE to the server-side Requester by sending a SETUP frame.
+Thus, server-side Requesters MAY send Requests immediately upon receiving a SETUP frame if the SETUP is accepted.

 A client assumes a SETUP is accepted if it receives a response to a request, a LEASE frame, or if it sees a REQUEST type.

 A client assumes a SETUP is rejected if it receives a SETUP_ERROR.